Weak Galerkin Method for Electrical Impedance Tomography: Convergence analysis

-Here we briefly mention the numerical algorithm of solving minimization problem \eqref{DM}. \mm{It is noted} that the objective functional $J_h$ is non-differentiable.
-To this end, Fast Iterative Shrinkage-Thresholding Algorithm (FISTA) \cite{beck2009fast} is introduced to solve the minimization problem of the objective functional $J_h$.
-The basic idea of FISTA is to perform a gradient update on the differentiable part (the measurement error), take the image under a proximal map for the non-differentiable part (the total variation), and update the solution using the previous two iterations.
-The detailed procedure is explained in Appendix~\ref{app1}. \begin{exam} The exact conductivity is a linear function given by $\sigma^\dag(x,y) = \sigma_0+\frac{2}{3} x$ in $\Omega$ with the background conductivity $\sigma_0\equiv 0.5$. \end{exam} In this example, we carry out experiments using the exact electrode voltage data and the measurement of voltage with noise level $\epsilon = 0.1\%$, then compare the performance of our algorithm in these scenarios.
-For each mesh size $h$, we start with an initial guess given by $\sigma_0\equiv 0.5$ in $\Omega$.
-The true conductivity $\sigma^\dag$ and the reconstructed conductivity $\sigma_h^\star$ using a mesh size $h = 1/64$ are depicted in Figure~\ref{example1}.
-It can be observed that the numerical algorithm captures both height and shape of the conductivity very accurately with noiseless or noisy measurement.
-For such smooth conductivity, this algorithm provides very similar results as shown in Figure \ref{li.sub.2} and \ref{li.sub.3} with slight difference near the boundary, which justifies its robustness thanks to the BV regularization.
+Here we briefly describe the numerical algorithm for the discrete minimization problem \eqref{DM}.
+It is noted that the objective functional $J_h$ in \eqref{DM} is non-differentiable.
+To this end, we introduce the Fast Iterative Shrinkage-Thresholding Algorithm (FISTA) \cite{beck2009fast} to minimize the objective functional $J_h$.
+The basic idea of FISTA is to perform a gradient update on the differentiable part (the measurement discrepancy), take the image under a proximal map for the non-differentiable part (the total variation), and update the solution using the previous two iterations.
+To calculate the G\^{a}teaux derivative in different directions for the measurement discrepancy term in $J_h$, we will use the WG method to solve an auxiliary dual problem derived from \eqref{WGfor}.
+The detailed procedure is explained in Appendix~\ref{app1}. \begin{exam} The exact conductivity is a linear function given by $\sigma^\dag(x,y) = \sigma_0+\frac{2}{3} x$ in $\Omega$ with the background conductivity $\sigma_0\equiv 0.5$. \end{exam} In this example, we reconstruct the conductivity using exact measurement and noisy measurement with noise level $\epsilon = 0.1\%$ of the electrode voltage respectively, and compare the profiles in these two scenarios.
+The initial guess for the iterations is $\sigma_0\equiv 0.5$ in $\Omega$.
+The true conductivity $\sigma^\dag$ and the reconstruction $\sigma_h^\star$ with mesh size $h = 1/64$ are depicted in Figure~\ref{example1}.
+It is observed that the reconstruction captures both the magnitude and shape of the exact conductivity very accurately, and for such smooth conductivity, this approach provides almost identical profiles, as shown in Figure \ref{li.sub.2} and \ref{li.sub.3}, for either the exact or the noisy data, with only slight difference near the boundary, which justifies the robustness of the proposed approach thanks to the BV regularization.

-In Figure~\ref{example1conv}, we plot the error between the approximated conductivity $\sigma_h^\star$ and the true conductivity $\sigma^\dag$ in $L^2(\Omega)$ norm.
-The error for the case with noiseless and noisy measurements are plotted in blue and red respectively.
-It can be observed that the error $\|\sigma_h^\star - \sigma^\dag\|_{L^2(\Omega)}$ has a linear convergence in both cases, which justifies the effectivity of this WG algorithm and the robustness of our approach with noisy measurements.
+In Figure~\ref{example1conv}, we plot the $L^2(\Omega)$ error of the reconstruction $\sigma_h^\star$ versus the mesh size $h$.
+The $L^2(\Omega)$ error for the reconstruction with noiseless and noisy measurements are plotted in blue and red respectively.
+It is observed that the error $\|\sigma_h^\star - \sigma^\dag\|_{L^2(\Omega)}$ has a linear convergence in both cases, which justifies the effectiveness and the robustness of our approach with respect to measurements.